Mr. Freeze: The New 52

 The Court of Owls uses Freeze's cryogenic-thaw formula to revive their Talons, and then they try to kill him.
 Freeze survives but is captured by the Red Hood and sent to Arkham Asylum.
 He escapes shortly afterward and rearms himself with the Penguin's help.
 Freeze decides to kill Bruce Wayne and takes Nora, whom he believes to be his wife so that they can leave Gotham City behind forever.
 Infiltrating Wayne Enterprises, Freeze has a brief fight with Nightwing and Robin, but he subdues them.
 Then, Freeze goes to the penthouse, where he finds Batman and the frozen Nora.
 Batman defeats Mr. Freeze by injecting his suit with the thawing formula, which he had intended to use to revive Nora from suspended animation.

 During the "Forever Evil" storyline, Mr. Freeze appears as a member of the Secret Society of Super Villains at the time when the Crime Syndicate arrived from their world.
 The Scarecrow later visits Mr. Freeze to let him know of the war going on at Blackgate Penitentiary.
 The Man-Bats are able to bring the remaining Talons to Mr. Freeze after the Man-Bat and the Scarecrow steal them from Blackgate.
 Mr. Freeze and Clayface later encounter the Rogues when they land in their territory.
-Mr. Freeze tells the Mirror Master III he is not interested in capitalizing on the bounty on their heads, only to use the Weather Wizard to create optimal conditions for him to freeze Gotham.
-As the Rogues are fighting the two, Black Mask (alongside his False Face society) arrives to capture the Rogues to receive the bounty.
+Mr. Freeze tells Mirror Master he is not interested in capitalizing on the bounty on their heads, only to use the Weather Wizard to create optimal conditions for him to freeze Gotham.
+As the Rogues are fighting the two, Black Mask (alongside his False Face Society) arrives to capture the Rogues to receive the bounty.